We offer more bursaries and scholarships relative to the size of our student body than any other top educational institution.

 Funding Guide for MA Courses

-All international students (non EU and non UK), once they are offered a place on the MA programme, are invited to apply for an NFTS International Student Scholarship .
+All international students (non EU and non UK), offered a place on the MA programme, are invited to apply for an NFTS International Student Scholarship .
 For more information and the full terms and conditions please download our MA Funding Guide

 Toledo Productions support diverse new British voices and talent.
 The Toledo Scholarship is an NFTS scholarship established by Duncan Kenworthy (Four Weddings and a Funeral, Notting Hill) to enable talented newcomers from the UK’s ethnic minorities to fast-track their ambitions and join the British film industry.
 Watch below to see how the Toledo Scholarship has helped British Black and Ethnic Minority students train at the NFTS.